15 Jun 2017

-Above: Australian Centre for Christianity and Culture Executive Director Rt Rev'd Professor Stephen Pickard, The Honourable Margaret Reid AO, Professor Ross Chambers, Vice-Chancellor Professor Andy Vann and Chancellor Dr Michele Allan.
+Above: Australian Centre for Christianity and Culture Executive Director Rt Rev'd Professor Stephen Pickard, The Honourable Margaret Reid AO, Emeritus Professor Ross Chambers, Vice-Chancellor Professor Andy Vann and Chancellor Dr Michele Allan.

 Professor Chambers made many significant contributions and held numerous appointments at CSU, culminating as Deputy Vice-Chancellor (Academic) for a decade, from 2002 to 2012.

 The Executive Director of the ACC&C the Rt.
 Reverend Professor Stephen Pickard said, "This acknowledges his guidance and energy for the vision and development of the Centre and his dedicated chairing of the ACC&C Board for 10 years.

 "Professor Chambers has strong and long-lasting links with the ACC&C having worked with the then Vice-Chancellor Professor Cliff Blake, AO, to negotiate with the Anglican Diocese of Canberra and Goulburn to establish the ACC&C and to secure land leases.